-Broadcasters should ensure children can be protected from content that might adversely affect them.
+Broadcasters should ensure- children can be protected from content that might adversely affect them.

+- 2.1 Broadcasters should ensure can be protected from content that might adversely affect them, during \\cehildren's normally accepted viewing or listening times are \\usually up until 8.30pm (especially, in the case of radio, before school and after school), and on weekends and public holidays.
+School time is not considered to be children's viewing or listening time.
+2.2 Material likely to be considered under this standard includes:

+sexual material or themes

+violent content or themes

+offensive language

-- 2.1 Broadcasters should ensure children4 can be protected from content that might adversely affect them, during children's normally accepted viewing or listening times usually up until 8.30pm (especially before school and after school), and on weekends and public holidays.
-School time is not considered to be children's viewing or listening time. - 2.2 Material likely to be considered under this standard includes: - sexual material or themes - violent content or themes - offensive language - social or domestic friction - dangerous, antisocial or illegal behaviour - material in which children or animals are humiliated or badly treated - graphic descriptions of people in extreme pain or distress, which are outside audience expectations. - 2.3 Context is an important consideration when assessing complaints under this standard, including, where relevant, the programme's classification and audience advisory, the time of broadcast, the target and likely audience, audience expectations, the availability of filtering technology, and whether it has been promoted by the broadcaster, the public interest in the broadcast and any factors that mitigate the likely harm to children, such as humour or educational benefit.
+social or domestic friction

+dangerous, antisocial or illegal behaviour

+material in which children or animals are humiliated or badly treated

+- graphic descriptions of people in extreme pain or distress,

+- which are outside audience the expectations of the programme's classification

+2.3 Context is an important consideration when assessing complaints under this standard, including, where relevant, the programme's classification and audience advisory, the time of broadcast, the target and likely audience, audience expectations, the availability of filtering technology, and whether it has been promoted by the broadcaster, the public interest in the broadcast and any factors that mitigate the likely harm to children, such as humour or educational benefit.